Graduate Diploma in Media, Culture & Social Sciences

 What you'll study

-Finally, you will attend a number of lecture modules taking place in other academic departments, putting into practice your developing language and study skills.
+You will also attend a number of lecture modules taking place in other academic departments, putting into practice your developing language and study skills.

 Module title Credits